France lock Woki slams team's ill discipline after Uruguay win

 "It's very frustrating.
 We struggled in the scrums, we knew we were better but then we were not patient.
 We have to be patient."

+"I felt after the first contacts that I was fine, it put me right back into the right path.
+I'm now ready to play again."

-France, who lead Pool A with eight points, next face Namibia on Sept.
-21. REUTERS
+France, who lead Pool A with eight points, next face Namibia on Sept 21 in Marseille.
+REUTERS